Dracir/Dracir.github.io/_projects/2016-10-01-ProceduralBriqueTexture.md

 date: 2016-10-01
 ---

+ In my beginning of pixel art, I was drawing a lot of brique walls because I was making a lot of dungeons inspired by a link to the past.
+As a fun little project, I made some code to generate brique walls.
+I made some parameters: brique size, brique amount, 1 color (other are hsv shifted), random amount of breakage and rounded corner.

 <div class="row">
 {% include image-card.html FullImagePath='assets/img/projects/ProceduralBriqueWall1.png' ThumbnailPath='assets/img/projects/ProceduralBriqueWall1.png' Alt='' Caption='From one color, all other colors are based on some shift of hsv.' %}
 {% include image-card.html FullImagePath='assets/img/projects/ProceduralBriqueWall2.png' ThumbnailPath='assets/img/projects/ProceduralBriqueWall2.png' Alt='' Caption='Variation on each bricks.' %}